tkopadze2004/ng-recipe/README.md

 - The application follows Angular best practices for maintainability and scalability.
 - The UI is built using Angular Material for a clean and intuitive design.
 - ImgBB API: The application uploads images to the [ImgBB API](https://imgbb.com/) and receives a link for each uploaded image.
-Visit their website for more details."
+Visit their website for more details.

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page. 🚀🚀
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page. 🔥 🔥